-- Improve service reliability, train service supervision, customer communications, and security by: - infrastructure component upgrades. - completing migration to a more modern network infrastructure and radio control system. - communication cables. - grade crossings and ensuring Positive Train Control meets the latest codes and standards.
+- Improve service reliability, train service supervision, customer communications, and security by: - Continuing a multi-phase program to replace aging signal systems on the Hudson Line, continuing a multiphase program with design of signal systems on the Harlem Line, continuing end-of-life replacements of other signal assets (Centralized Train Control and SCADA systems), and carrying out systemwide signal field infrastructure component upgrades. - Continuing the multi-program project to replace aging and obsolete communication systems, including completing migration to a more modern network infrastructure and radio control system. - Making systemwide improvements to PBX telephone and voice recorder systems, and fiber and copper communication cables. - Improving safety and service reliability while ensuring regulatory compliance by making safety improvements at grade crossings and ensuring Positive Train Control meets the latest codes and standards.